TheRealFREDP3D/CTF-TUI/README.md

 ## Dependencies

 *   `textual>=0.40.0`
+*   `python-dotenv`
+*   `litellm`
 *   Python 3.7+ (with built-in `asyncio`, `pathlib`, `subprocess`)

 Future dependencies will include libraries for specific LLM providers (`openai`, `anthropic`), API calls (`requests`), and configuration (`pyyaml`).

 ## Contributing

-*(Contribution guidelines will be established as the project progresses.
-We welcome contributions in the future!)*
+We welcome contributions to the CTF Toolkit!
+As the project matures, detailed contribution guidelines will be provided.
+In the meantime, feel free to open issues for bug reports or feature requests, and submit pull requests with your improvements.

 ## License

-*(A license will be chosen and added as the project matures.)*
+This project is currently in its Proof of Concept stage, and a specific open-source license will be chosen and added as the project matures.

 ---